amcneil36/amcneil36.github.io/blogs/to-what-extent-should-we-consider-future-potential-use-cases-when-doing-design.md

  public int height;
 }
 ```
 As we start to work on our user story that needs first name and last name, we don't worry about adding in the middle name, age, or height fields yet.
-We do just enough code to satisfy the requirements for our current user story.
+Instead of doing all of the code for the Person class now, we instead do just enough code to satisfy the requirements for our current user story.
 ```
-public class User {
+public class Person {
  public String firstName;
  public String lastName;
 }